San Jose State vs. Wyoming NCAA Football Odds, Plays and Insights | October 30, 2021

 San Jose State Stats and Trends

-- When San Jose State records more than 21.1 points, it is 2-1 against the spread and 3-0 overall.
+- San Jose State is 2-1 against the spread and 3-0 overall in games when it scores more than 21.1 points.

-- When San Jose State picks up more than 311.1 yards, the team is 3-2 against the spread and 3-2 overall.
+- In games that San Jose State totals over 311.1 yards, the team is 3-2 against the spread and 3-2 overall.

-- This year, the Spartans have turned the ball over 16 times, seven more than the Cowboys' takeaways (9).
+- The Spartans have turned the ball over seven more times (16 total) than the Cowboys have forced a turnover (9) this season.

 - Find the latest spread and moneyline odds for San Jose State at SISportsbook.